 In a large bowl mix the paste, yogurt, garlic and ginger.
 Add the chicken and marinate at least for 10 minutes.

-Place the marinated chicken on top of the veg and roast for 45 mins.
-Turn the oven up to 220oC/200oC fan and roast again for a further 15 mins.
+Place the marinated chicken on top of the veg and roast for 50-60 mins.
 The chicken should be crispy, cooked through and lots of lovely juices in the bottom of the tin.

 Remove from oven, and let it rest for a few minutes.
 Squeeze over some lemon juice and sprinkle the coriander.
 Serve with crispy salad and chutneys.